Educational Requirements

 GPAT (Graduate Pharmacy Aptitude Test):

-- Purpose : A national-level entrance exam for admission into M.Pharm programs.
+- A national-level entrance exam for admission to Master of Pharmacy (M.Pharm) programs.

-- Syllabus : Covers pharmaceutical chemistry, pharmacology, pharmacognosy, pharmaceutics, and other related subjects.
+- Syllabus: Covers pharmaceutical chemistry, pharmacology, pharmacognosy, pharmaceutics, and pharmaceutical analysis.

 -